About Bootstrappers Breakfast®

 The meeting format is based on Lee Felsenstein’s moderation techniques for the Home Brew Computer Club and Doug Engelbart’s model for a bootstrapping a network improvement community.

-Why the name Bootstrapper?
+Why the name bootstrapper?

 Bootstrapping is a technique for starting a computer system from scratch in a self-sustaining process.
 When applied to startups it indicates a business that relies on customer revenue to fuel growth without relying on a large amount of initial investment to get started.
 Doug Engelbart applied the term to methodologies for improving the improvement process in a firm or system.